Written with contributions from Superfeet Wellness Experts and the Superfeet education team.

 There are several approaches to relieving this condition.
 Perhaps the most common prescription is rest.
 Those with metatarsalgia are usually advised to take a break from activities and keep their feet up.
 Icing the affected area several times a day may help, as may some OTC medications, like ibuprofen.
 In some severe instances, a doctor may use steroid injections to minimize the inflammation.

-The Superfeet shape, in insoles and footwear, is particularly effective at redistributing the pressure that can lead to forefoot pain like metatarsalgia.
+The orthotic shape of Superfeet is particularly effective at redistributing the pressure that can lead to forefoot pain like metatarsalgia.
 Expertly designed to cradle the heel and stabilize the foot, the Superfeet shape can help minimize your symptoms and keep pain under control.